cbor88/dockerize_all_the_things/README.md

-# dockerize_all_the_things
-Docker containers (compose yml file) for common infrastructure for python projects (mysql, postgres, redis, rabbitmq, etc)
+Docker containers for a python development environment and infrastructure.